Skip to main content

 Delicious Tomatoes tomato Feb 1 Feb 22 Transplant May 8 – May 13

-Detroit Dark Red Beet root_vegetable Feb 22 Direct Sow Apr 18 – Apr 23
+Detroit Dark Red Beet root vegetable Feb 22 Direct Sow Apr 18 – Apr 23

 Devils Tongue Yellow Hot Peppers pepper Jan 25 Feb 22 Transplant May 23 – Jun 12